Academics at Utica College

 Assessment of Student Learning occurs at three levels:

-- Institution-Level Student Learning Goal Assessment of the College's 10 goals of general education,
+- Institution-Level Student Learning Assessment of the College's Five Intellectual Skills,

 - Academic Assessment Plan